agesoi/agesoi/README.md

 # Hi there 👋

 # About Me
-Hobbyist in programming and demon hunting
+Hobbyist in programming and soul eater

 and that's all